-Need help with a research paper?
-Just ask!
-A librarian will work one-on-one with you to develop your online research skills.
-The library's online resources, such as its catalog and online databases, can be accessed 24 hours a day via its website.
+The library’s online resources, such as the catalog and online databases, can be accessed 24 hours a day via Find Books and Find Articles.

 The LIbrary & Learning Services Maintains a collection of reserve materials for students to use on site.
 If you would like to place your personal copy of a textbook on reserve, please bring a copy to the library to be processed.
 You can also request that the library purchase certain titles by emailing firstname.lastname@example.org with the title, author, edition and ISBN.